LordAshes/TaleSpire-ChatService/README.md

 ## Change Log

+1.2.0: Added ChatMessageService class for proper subscription and sending handling and AssetData support.
+1.1.2: Corrected documentation.
+No plugin change.
 1.1.1: Fixed soft dependency check to avoid exception when soft dependency is not found 1.1.1: Corrected dependency list to include FileAccessPlugin 1.1.0: Added optional deselect action to the character radial menu to deselect the mini and returns